 Patten Lumbermen’s Museum will follow CDC guidelines for the prevention of the spread of Coronavirus

-Face coverings will be required.
+Face coverings will be required in side Reception Center.
 This applies to both staff and visitors.

 Please sanitize your hands when entering the Museum.
 A sanitation station will be provided.